History

 Our Saviour celebrated 50 years of ministry on March 1, 2009 and 60 years on March 3, 2019.
 On December 31, 2022, Pastor Schneider retired after serving Our Saviour for 19 years.

-By God’s grace, and through the efforts of faithful pastors and dedicated members, Our Saviour has been and will continue to be a church that proclaims God’s true word of Law and Gospel, administers the sacraments, and carries out ministries in Evansville and beyond.
+By God’s grace, and through the efforts of faithful pastors and dedicated members, Our Saviour has been a church that proclaims God’s true word of Law and Gospel, administers the sacraments, and carries out ministries in Evansville and beyond.

 About